NewPage Corporation

 resolve mill and butt type splices.
 As a result of 3 years of innovative design,

-the company introduced the first splice detection system using
+the company introduced the first splice detector sensor system using

 capacitive technology as the sensing base.
 Within a one year, the